About: Oxycodone/Aspirin (Percodan)

 There are several different formulations of oxycodone.
 This formulation is a quick acting pill used for the treatment of acute pain.
 Acute pain is pain that comes on quickly, occurs intermittently, and is sometimes referred to as breakthrough pain.
 This medication can be used with another medication used to treat chronic pain.

 How to Take Oxycodone/Aspirin

 This form of oxycodone is a pill and is taken with or without food.
 You should take the pill whole; if you can’t, contact your care team.
 Oxycodone/aspirin comes in various dosages.
-The pill is usually taken every 4 to 6 hours, either as needed for pain or on a regular schedule decided by your care provider.
+The pill is taken either as needed for pain or on a regular schedule decided by your care provider.
 When the medication is swallowed, it begins working to relieve pain in about 15 to 30 minutes, although it reaches its peak effect in 1 hour.
 It will continue to work for 3 to 6 hours.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.